CottonKendy/Crafty-Controller-in-a-Windows-PC/README.md

   ```
 - Click on ***Build Server***.

-## Step 5: Making sure that you are on the latest JDK Development Kit (23 as of now).
+## Step 5: Making sure that you are on the latest JDK Development Kit (23 as of time of writting).
 - Click here to go to the ***[Java Download Page](https://www.oracle.com/java/technologies/downloads)***.
 - Choose the appropriate version for you.
 Since I'm on Windows, I chose JDK 23 -> Windows -> x64 Installer
 - Install the file.